- Online Services Traffic Payments, Jury...

 Frequently Asked Questions - Civil & Family Law

 The court cannot provide legal advice or answer legal questions.

 Legal questions should be addressed to an attorney or the legal aid office.
-You may reach the local Self-help Legal Aid Office at (209) 754-1443.
+I you need assisstance with filing paper work you may reach the local Self-help Office at (209) 754-1443.

 When are motions heard?

-- FAMILY LAW - Tuesdays at 9:00a.m. in Department 1, unless the regular judge has been disqualified.
+- FAMILY LAW - Tuesdays at 9:00a.m. in Courtroom 1, unless the regular judge has been disqualified.
 Please call the court for the date and time if disqualification.

-- UNLIMITED CIVIL - Tuesdays at 10:00a.m. in Department 1, unless the regular judge has been disqualified.
+- UNLIMITED CIVIL - Friday at 9:00a.m. in Courtroom 1, unless the regular judge has been disqualified.
 Please call the court for the date and time if disqualification.

-- LIMITED CIVIL - Wednesdays at 2:00p.m. in Department 2, unless the regular judge has been disqualified.
+- LIMITED CIVIL - Friday at 9:00 a.m in Courtroom 1, unless the regular judge has been disqualified.
 Please call the court for the date and time if disqualification.